wwwnizar/test.jit/kustomize_envs/dev/README.md

   - `kustomize_envs/dev/secret_manual/app.key` stores the private key for this test Github App
   - `APP_ID` in `kustomize_envs/dev/secret_manual/env.txt` stores the Github App ID
 - a kafka queue named `diff-scan`
-  - You can request a free kafka instance in your own IBM Cloud account.
-Service link: https://cloud.ibm.com/catalog/services/event-streams.
+  - You can request a free Kafka instance in your own IBM Cloud account.
+The service can be found [here](https://cloud.ibm.com/catalog/services/event-streams).
 Once created, generate a queue named `diff-scan` in the kafka instance. **TODO** parameterize queue name

 ### ondemand provision

-The resource below would be automatically provisioned when you run skaffold
+The resources below will be automatically provisioned when you run [`skaffold`](https://skaffold.dev/docs/references/cli/):

 - postgres
 - vault